JMBurley/Rules_of_Data_Science/README.md

    - every choice made in data cleaning should be documented;
    - cleaning transforms are as important as feature engineering transforms (they should be reusable, well-commented, and tested).

    PS.
-It is tempting to demarcate data cleaning as bug catching (removing outliers, bad columns, and imputing missing data), and not diagnostic analystics or deep understanding of data.
+It is tempting to demarcate data cleaning as bug catching (removing outliers, bad columns, and imputing missing data), and not diagnostic analytics or deep understanding of data.
 To be clear, this rule asserts that there is a continuous chain of understanding from finding outliers to creating features that should not be conceptually split into disparate chunks.
 Rather than data cleaning I'd suggest talking about discrete tasks (eg. find outliers).
 </details>

 <details>